Devin Williams (baseball): Milwaukee Brewers (2019–2024)

 On August 5, 2019, the Brewers selected Williams' contract and promoted him to the major leagues.
 He made his debut on August 7 against the Pittsburgh Pirates at PNC Park.
-In 13 appearances with the 2019 Brewers, Williams pitched to a 3.95 earned run average (ERA) while striking out 14 batters in 13 2/3 innings pitched.
+In 13 appearances with the 2019 Brewers, Williams pitched to a 3.95 ERA while striking out 14 batters in 13 2/3 innings pitched.

-Williams was named the NL Reliever of the Month for September 2020.
+Williams was named the National League Reliever of the Month for September 2020.
 In 13 innings, he surrendered just four hits, no runs and recorded 24 strikeouts.
-On October 5, 2020, Williams was named MLB Reliever of the Year, capturing 12 of 17 votes.
-Williams had a breakout year finishing with an ERA of 0.33, surrendering just 18 hits in 27 innings and 53 strikeouts.
+On October 5, 2020, Williams was named the NL Reliever of the Year, capturing 12 of 17 votes.
+He had a breakout year finishing with an ERA of 0.33, surrendering just 18 hits in 27 innings and 53 strikeouts.
 He struck out over half the batters he faced in 22 appearances.
 On November 9, Williams was named the NL Rookie of the Year, becoming the first relief pitcher to win the award since Craig Kimbrel in 2011.
 His 0.33 ERA was the lowest in a single season with at least 21 innings pitched since earned runs became an official statistic in 1913.

 Williams returned to the Brewers' bullpen for the 2021 season.
 After allowing only a single earned run in 14 relief appearances during August, he was named NL Reliever of the Month for the second time.
 On September 29, 2021, it was announced that Williams would miss the remainder of the season after fracturing his pitching hand after drinking alcohol and punching a wall following the celebrations following the team's NL Central Division title clinch the Sunday before.